 Am I blaming all this on your phone?
 Of course not.
 But we can’t deny the growing impact of bringing more distractions and more decisions into daily life.
 It’s a fact that this is stressful, and all these decisions deplete us.
 And it depletes our children.
 Without clarity about this, the snowball continues to gather momentum, pulling in more and more of our attention forcing us into more and more insane and unnecessary decisions.
 Others choose much of this for us.
 And our lives inevitably feel more and more out of our control.
 What to do?

 Try losing your cell phone for a few hours a day, or perhaps a whole day or two, and notice what happens.
 Life goes on.
 This I promise you.
-And once the bizarre trepidation that you can’t survive without it has passed you WILL feel better, calmer, and more in control.
+And once the bizarre trepidation that you can’t survive without has passed you WILL feel better, calmer, and more in control.

 And remember: Don’t trust that voice in your head…that voice that creates that sudden surge of fear and trepidation.
 “Oh my… what if I miss a call?
-What is something important happens?”
+What is something important that happens?”

 That same voice is the voice that tortures you through the endless chattering, both from the outside world and the ‘inside’ world.